-You can get Plexiglas online or at a plastic shop, but it is more expensive than foam board or paper.
+You can get Plexiglas online or at a plastic shop where they make plexiglass signs, but it is more expensive than foam board or paper.
 Sandy says if you are going to get into product photography, it is well worth it.
 Just make sure you get solid white Plexiglas that is not see through.
 She says you can really beat up the Plexiglas and scratch it and it won't show the wear at all.
 Since you likely won't be starting with huge items, invest in a small piece that you can test out on small objects and see if it is worth it for you to invest in a larger piece.

 - USE A GRAY CARD